LaravelDaily/Laravel-Reservations-Course/course/05 - Managing Guides.md

 Before implementing the creation of the users with the role of `Guide`, we asked the client one question again.

 **Question**: Who will be able to manage guides?
 Only company owners?
-Or administrators would need this feature, too?
+Or would administrators need this feature, too?
 **Answer**: No, only company owners will manage guides for their company.
 **What it means to us**: No additional changes to the structure are needed.

 From this answer, we now know that a lot of code made within the previous CRUD for `Company Owner` can be reused.
 It's the same managing of Users, just with a different role.

-This is how projects are usually being created: you uncover feature after feature, looking back if you can reuse previous functionality or need to perform some code refactoring with each "new layer".
+This is how projects are usually created: you uncover feature after feature, looking back to see if you can reuse previous functionality or need to perform some code refactoring with each "new layer".

 ---